Dineshkumarsammeta/RFID_Based_Asset_Tracking-/README.md

 ---

 ## 🏥 Background & Relevance
-Nurses and technicians in many Indian hospitals frequently squander valuable time looking for wheelchairs, ECG devices, and infusion pumps.
-Patient care is impacted by this delay, particularly in emergency scenarios.
+In many Indian hospitals, nurses and technicians waste precious time searching for infusion pumps, wheelchairs, and ECG equipment.
+This delay affects patient treatment, especially in emergency situations.
-The goal of this project was to develop an affordable RFID monitoring system for use in indoor medical settings.
+This project's objective was to create a reasonably priced RFID monitoring device for indoor medical environments.

 **NHS Relevance:** Hospitals in the UK face similar challenges in equipment management, making this project applicable to NHS facility operations.